Bhagavad Gita 6-29. Man focused on Yoga (Philosophy). Equanimity

 In Chapter 5- The Yoga of Renunciation of Action of the Bhagavad Gita we find:

-Bhagavad Gita (Yoga Philosophy) III-26 Seal senosorial contacts
+Bhagavad Gita (Philosophy of Yoga) III-26 Seal senosorial contacts

 Gandhi observed about this verse: